 Beloved for his insight, collegiality, and humor, Dr. Stormshak continues to inspire colleagues and students in reproductive biology worldwide.

-Dr. Stormshak and his wife, Alice, have proudly established the Stormshak Innovations in Reproductive Biology Award to provide an annual award to one recipient who has been an ASAS member for five or more years, in recognition of the individual's exceptional and innovative research in the field of reproductive biology in domestic animals.
+Dr. Stormshak and his wife, Alice, have proudly established the Stormshak Innovations in Reproductive Biology Award to provide an annual award to one recipient who has been an ASAS member for three or more consecutive years, in recognition of the individual's exceptional and innovative research in the field of reproductive biology in domestic animals.

 Please join us as an ASAS Foundation partner and support the Stormshak Innovations in Reproductive Biology Award.